jobrs/monasca-agent/docs/Plugins.md

 | conf | default mapping configuration | see instances |

 The `instances` section is used to configure the checks as usual.
-If multiple JMX-enabled applications with different metrics are residing on the same host, it might be useful to configure the mapping configuration on instance-level:
+If multiple JMX-enabled applications with different metrics are residing on the same host, it might be useful to specify the mapping configuration on instance-level:

 | Attribute | Description | Default |
 |-----------|-------------|---------|